KostyaSkorik/Cat-and-grep-utilities/README.md

 ## During the implementation of this project, I mastered and put into practice file management technologies such as writing, output, copying, and others.

 ## In addition, I wrote my own bash scripts to test the utilities I created and compare them with the original version.

+## Makefile was actively used during the development process to build the project.